Public transport in Australia

 It’s important for overseas visitors to note that in Australia, taxi fares are not negotiable and are not paid for upfront.
 The fee on the meter at the end of the trip must be paid in full.

-There are many rideshare options available in Australia, such as Uber, Ola and DiDi.
+There are many rideshare options available in Australia, such as Uber and DiDi.
 Rideshare services usually require a customer to sign up and register before using their services.
 You will usually need to use an app on your smartphone to organise your trip.
 The fare is automatically deducted from the bank account nominated at the time of signing up.

 Whatever your choice of transport, be assured that in Australia it is designed to be efficient, comfortable and safe.